CW3E/AI-sensitivity/README.md

 * scripts --> Main executable scripts.
   * scripts-computations: A folder containing Python scripts to compute the sensitivities and produce the AI-simulated runs.
     * `gradients.py`: Python script that computes the sensitivity fields at different lead times for the kinetic energy at the Bay of Biscay, using the SFNO AI-model.
 Note that this script can be easily modified to suit other variable/s, lead time/s and domain/s of interest.
-    * `gradients-standardized.py`: Same as `gradients.py`, but computes the sensitivities with respect to the standardized input fields.
     * `generate-sensitivity-perturbations.py`: Python script that scales the sensitivity fields up to values compatible to estimates of initial condition uncertainty following the methodology described in [3].
 The resulting fields are the perturbation fields which are later used to perturb the initial condition in the perturbed simulations.
     * `inference.py`: Python script that simulates the evolution of cyclone Xynthia based on the control and perturbed intitial conditions.
   * `scripts-download-era5`: A folder containing Python scripts to download ERA5 pressure and surface variables from the Climate Data Store (CDS).